dht7166/colorFix/README.md

 Updates result are in images folder.

 2. Change the model, both discriminator and generator to be more powerful.
 Trained for a few epoch and result looks good.

+3. I believe there is currently a big problem.
+The generator does not seems to be training.
+I will investigate